hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 #### Purity Range File

-The purity range file `TUMOR.purple.purity.range` file summarises the best fit per purity sorted by score.
+The purity range file `TUMOR.purple.purity.range.tsv` file summarises the best fit per purity sorted by score.
 Descriptions of the fields are the same as above.

 Purity|NormFactor|Score|DiploidProportion|Ploidy|SomaticDeviation